justinmeiners/efficient-programming-with-components/12_merge_sort.md

 inheritance, smart pointers, or read certain books.
 Now I'm going to teach you to use `goto`.
-The greatest authority in computer science wrote a famous letter to communications of ACM called, ["Go To Statement Considered Harmful"][harmful].
+The greatest authority in computer science wrote a famous letter to communications of ACM called, ["Go To Statement Considered Harmful"][goto-harmful].
 There is nothing harmful in the computer.
 The computer is good.
 It has an instruction called [JMP][jump] (or branch).